Celebrating the Annunciation and Incarnation

 Possible Solution ?

-A solution for consideration would be to celebrate the Solemnity of the Annunciation/Incarnation every year on the Sunday closest to March 25, but no later than the Sunday prior to Passion (Palm) Sunday.
+A solution for consideration would be to celebrate the Solemnity of the Annunciation/Incarnation every year on the Sunday closest to March 25.
+However, if the closest Sunday is Passion (Palm) Sunday or Easter Sunday, then the Solemnity would be celebrated on the Sunday following Easter and so Divine Mercy Sunday would be pushed forward one week.

 Proposed new Name for this Solemnity :

-In obedience to John Paul II’s general instruction Monsignor Anthony LaFemina painted the above Icon.
+In obedience to John Paul II’s call for a renewed evangelization Monsignor Anthony LaFemina painted the above Icon.
 (He also painted one on the Eucharist, which was a theme of the year 2000.)

 The mysteries of the Annunciation and Incarnation are like dynamite waiting for us to tap into their awesome power.
 They offer us the opportunity to grow much more deeply in love with God by meditating on them because they are like spiritual goldmines.